 The register block can be mapped to any 2K byte boundary within the standard 64K byte address space by manipulating bits REG[15:11] in the INITRG register.
 INITRG establishes the upper five bits of the register block's 16-bit address.
-The register block occupies the first 1K byte of the 2K byte block.
-Default addressing (after reset) is indicated in the table below.
-For additional information refer to Operating Modes.
+The register block occupies the first 512 bytes of the 2K byte block.
+Default addressing (after reset) is indicated in Table 4-1.
+For additional information refer to Operating Modes and Resource Mapping.